 Storms and Saguaros Workshop

-Join us as we chase storms to capture brilliant bolts of lightning over the desert landscape in Arizona.
-Monsoon season provides dramatic light, lightning, and rainbows, so there are plenty of great photographic opportunities this time of year.
-The techniques you learn will help improve your photography and expand your photographic toolkit.
+Join us as we chase storms to capture brilliant bolts of lightning over the desert landscape of Arizona.
+Monsoon season provides dramatic light, lightning, rainbows, and big clouds!
+Learn how to read the weather, follow the radar, and position yourself to capture the best storms!

 - Photograph Southern Arizona during the height of the monsoon season.
 Expect big storms, lightning, and dramatic light!

 - Resident storm photographer Greg McCown has extensive experience following the weather patterns and knows the best spots to shoot.
 Both he and pro-photographer David Swindler will be leading the workshop.

 - The itinerary is kept flexible so we can take advantage of everything mother nature throws at us.
 We'll follow the storms even if it means driving some long distances!

 - In the evenings we'll do night photography if skies are clear.

 - You will learn how to read the weather, how to follow the best storms, how to get in proper location for photography, and how to capture the best lightning shots.

 - Image critique and post-processing instruction is also included.